 If you’d like to donate food to your local fridge, first, look up the fridge’s rules (we’ll show you how to find a community fridge near you in the next section).
 Many fridges have websites or Instagram pages, but if yours doesn’t, consider stopping by before bringing over a donation to learn what is allowed and what isn’t.
-Some community fridges only accept sealed food; others only accept plant-based food; and others are just cupboards, meaning they only accept non-perishable foods, in addition to single-use items like utensils and napkins.
+Some community fridges only accept sealed food; others only accept plant-based food; and others are just cupboards, meaning they only accept non-perishable foods, in addition to single-use dining items like utensils and napkins.

-Community fridges can help reduce food waste, since anyone in the community is invited to donate food, whether it’s a surplus of food in your kitchen, or food you purchase specifically for your local community fridge.
+Community fridges can help reduce food waste, since anyone in the community is invited to donate food, whether it’s a surplus of food in your kitchen, or food you purchase or cook specifically for your local community fridge.
 Many fridges also accept donations via their website or money-sharing apps, which volunteers then use to buy food to fill the fridge.

 Additionally, community fridges are an incredible solution for stores that throw away unsold food.
 Freegans and dumpster divers constantly find unexpired, unopened food in the dumpsters behind grocery stores and pharmacies.
 According to Vox, Trader Joe’s donates between 1,000 and 5,000 pounds of food to grassroots organization Buddy System MIA, which manages friendly fridges all over Miami-Dade County.